greenwoodms06/greenwoodms06.github.io/_posts/2022-05-06-ProjectSetup-UE427-HoloLens2.md

 # Trouble Shooting:
 - UATHelper: Packaging (HoloLens): ERROR: Visual Studio 2019 ARM64 must be installed in order to build this target.
 See above for visual studio packages needed to be installed
+- Need to add some C++ but it won't let you `Generate the Visual Studio` project?
+Go to file `New C++ Class` and create something.
+You will now be able to bring C++ into your project.